-I wish I could say that building up my business and becoming a better photographer were my top priorities the first few years after I decided to start Little Runaway Photography.
-But no, I was working full time at the daycare and also working odd jobs to get by.
-But mostly, I was struggling internally with a lot of self doubt and low self esteem.
+I wish I could say that building up my business and becoming a better photographer were my top priorities for the first few years after I decided to start Little Runaway Photography.
+But no, I was working full-time at the daycare and also working odd jobs to get by.
+And mostly I was struggling internally with a lot of self doubt and low self esteem.

 I was kind of a mess, to be honest.

 I knew I wanted to be a better photographer and I knew I didn't want to struggle to get by anymore.
-But getting my name out there just wasn't happening.
-At least not at a rate I was happy with.
-Which then made my self esteem and frustration worse.
-The thing that I see now, that I didn't then, is that not only did I need to grow as a photographer and businesswoman but I needed to grow as a person.
-That may seem obvious but at the time, it wasn't.
+But getting my name out there just wasn't happening—at least not at a rate I was happy with.
+Which then made my self-esteem and frustration worse.
+What I see now that I didn't see then is that not only did I need to grow as a photographer and businesswoman, but I needed to grow as a person.
+That may seem obvious, but at the time, it wasn't.

 I think fear is the main reason most people don't go after the things they truly want.
-Fear of rejection, failure, shame, embarrassment...
-We all have them.
+Fear of rejection, failure, shame, embarrassment...we all have them.
 And they all come out in different ways, at different times, for different reasons.
-I thought I was brave because I moved all over the country by myself and "went after" a career in the arts that made me light up.
-But what I had to admit to myself was that- yes, I may have been brave in doing those things, but putting my work out there, truly being seen for who I am.
-That's where I was a big coward.
+I thought I was brave because I moved all over the country by myself and "went after" a career in the arts that made me light up inside.
+But what I had to admit to myself was that—yes, I may have been brave in doing those things, but putting my work out there, truly being seen for who I am—that's where I was a big coward.
 That's where I had work to do on myself.

 And so I did.
-Or at least tried to.
+Or at least I tried to.
 Healing your emotional wounds is a messy process.
-To be honest, I'll probably never stop trying to heal them, just like I'll never stop trying to grow, as a photographer and a person.
-I won't say that I have it all together now, years later.
-But I do think I'm on the right track and a lot closer than I use to be.
+To be honest, I'll probably never stop trying to heal them, just like I'll never stop trying to grow as a photographer and a person.
+I won't say that I have it all together now, but I do think I'm on the right track and a lot closer than I used to be.

-I did eventually raise my prices, quit any other jobs I had and am now focusing all my attention on my future as a creative.
+I did eventually raise my prices, quit all other jobs I had, and am now focusing all my attention on my future as a creative.
 Which also means setting a lot of boundaries with clients and my work.
-I use to accept any photography job someone would offer me and I would do it cheap.
+I used to accept any photography job someone would offer me and I would do it for cheap.
 Now, that I'm aware of my worth as an artist and person, I'm much more picky about what jobs I take and how much I get paid.

 The top photos are from my very first paid session, with my two wonderful friends Ean and Sam for their engagement photos.
 I have done many sessions over the years with them since.
 My most recent being Sam's maternity photo shoot this winter, 7 years later.

-Putting in the effort to improve, practicing as much as possible and always trying to take photos I'm proud of were what got me through the long stretches of no clients or the long hours working a day job I wasn't happy at.
-Plus, the fact that I just love photography and can't image doing anything else.
+Putting in the effort to improve, practicing as much as possible, and always trying to take photos I'm proud of were what got me through the long stretches of no clients or the long hours of working a day job I wasn't happy at.
+Plus, the fact that I love photography and can't image doing anything else.